 If cardiac arrest follows traumatic injury, airway opening maneuvers and a brief period of external ventilation after clearing the airway have the highest priority because airway obstruction is the most likely treatable cause of arrest.
 To minimize cervical spine injury, jaw thrust, but not head tilt and chin lift, is advised.
 Other survivable causes of traumatic cardiac arrest include cardiac tamponade and tension pneumothorax, for which immediate needle decompression is lifesaving.
 However, most patients with traumatic cardiac arrest have severe hypovolemia due to blood loss (for which chest compression may be ineffective) or nonsurvivable brain injuries.

 Despite widespread and long-standing use, no drug or drug combination has been definitively shown to increase survival to hospital discharge in patients with cardiac arrest.
-Some drugs do seem to improve the likelihood of ROSC and thus may reasonably be given (for dosing, including pediatric, see Drugs for Resuscitation*).
+Some drugs do seem to improve the likelihood of restoration of spontaneous circulation (ROSC) and thus may reasonably be given (for dosing, including pediatric, see Table: Drugs for Resuscitation*).
 Drug therapy for shock and cardiac arrest continues to be researched.

 Drugs for Resuscitation*

-Epinephrine has been the main drug used in cardiac arrest, although, as noted previously, its benefit is increasingly challenged.
-It may be given q 3 to 5 min.
-Epinephrine has combined α-adrenergic and β-adrenergic effects.
-The α-adrenergic effects may augment coronary diastolic pressure, thereby increasing subendocardial perfusion during chest compressions.
+Epinephrine may be given 1 mg IV q 3 to 5 min.
+It has combined alpha-adrenergic and beta-adrenergic effects.
+The alpha-adrenergic effects may augment coronary diastolic pressure, thereby increasing subendocardial perfusion during chest compressions.
 Epinephrine also increases the likelihood of successful defibrillation.
-However, β-adrenergic effects may be detrimental because they increase O 2 requirements (especially of the heart) and cause vasodilation.
+However, beta-adrenergic effects may be detrimental because they increase oxygen requirements (especially of the heart) and cause vasodilation.
 Intracardiac injection of epinephrine is not recommended because, in addition to interrupting precordial compression, pneumothorax, coronary artery laceration, and cardiac tamponade may occur.

-Amiodarone 300 mg can be given once if defibrillation is unsuccessful after epinephrine or vasopressin, followed by 1 dose of 150 mg.
+Amiodarone 300 mg can be given once if defibrillation is unsuccessful after epinephrine, followed by 1 dose of 150 mg.
 It is also of potential value if VT or VF recurs after successful defibrillation; a lower dose is given over 10 min followed by a continuous infusion.
 There is no persuasive proof that it increases survival to hospital discharge.

 A range of additional drugs may be useful in specific settings.